 Nuts about Spice Cake

-We love the buttery pecan crunch studding this from-scratch carrot cake recipe, but you are welcome to omit the nuts, if you prefer.
-You are also welcome to substitute walnuts for a more delicate texture.
+We love the buttery pecan crunch studding this moist cake recipe, but you are welcome to omit the nuts, if you prefer.
+You are also welcome to substitute walnuts in this Carrot Spice Cake, for a more delicate texture.
 For either nut, we recommend weighing (or volume measuring), chopping (by hand or food processor), then toasting.
 Four or five minutes in a warm oven will bring out the aromatic oils in the nuts and enhance their flavor greatly.
-Toasting already-chopped nuts escalates that process and gets more toasty flavor throughout.
+Toasting the already-chopped nuts escalates that process and gets more toasty flavor throughout.
 If you go this route, shake the chopped nuts in a mesh sieve or strainer to remove the fine dusty particles that will burn in the oven.

 Icing on the Cake

-A good frosting can take a great cake from everyday to extraordinary and that’s exactly what’s going on with this Brown Butter Frosting.
+A good frosting can take a great cake from everyday to extraordinary and that's exactly what’s going on with this Brown Butter Frosting.
 This is a simple American-style buttercream of whipped fats and powdered sugar.
 (No melted sugar syrups or stiff peaks required!)
-Here we are using brown butter and some cream cheese for a hint of that classic spiced carrot cake tang.
+Here we are using brown butter and some cream cheese for a hint of that classic, tangy cream cheese frosting flavor!
 If you have a nice maple syrup on hand, as we New Englanders always do, we recommend whipping a bit of that in, too.
+So good!
 The recipe below makes a smaller amount of frosting used to achieve the naked frosted look, as pictured.
-If you prefer a sweeter, more generous swoosh of frosting, and who could blame you – feel free to make a larger batch.
-We have included recommended ingredient quantities for a larger batch below the recipe.
+If you prefer a sweeter, more generous swoosh of frosting, and who could blame you - feel free to make a larger batch.
+We have included recommended ingredient quantities for a larger batch of frosting in the Notes section, below the recipe.
 (See Note: a.)

 Keep Cakes Moist with Simple Syrup

-If you will be baking the cake a day or two before consumption (or displaying a naked cake for a while before slicing) brush the surface of the cakes with a simple syrup before frosting to prevent drier edges.
+If you will be baking the cake a day or two before consumption (or displaying a naked cake for a while before slicing), we recommend brushing the surface of the cool cakes with simple syrup before frosting.
 Simple syrup is just sugar melted into water and can be done with a kettle, stovetop or microwave.
-This technique is used by most commercial bakeries and is an easy way to keep your cake moist.
+This technique is used by most commercial bakeries and is an easy way to avoid dry cakes.
 We usually use a 2:1 sugar to water ratio but a diluted maple syrup could also work wonders for this Carrot Spice Cake.

 King of Carrot Flowers

-As seen in the photos, we decorated this scratch carrot cake with pumpkin seeds and dehydrated carrot and parsnips that were cut to look like flowers.
+As seen in the photos, we decorated this Carrot Spice Cake with pumpkin seeds and dehydrated carrot and parsnips that were cut to look like flowers.
 In all honesty, the dehydrating process is very long and, while beautiful, not terribly edible.
 However, if you’d like to tackle this show-stopping garnish at home, it is quite possible.
 (Assuming you don’t need your oven for any other tasks!)

 How To Make Carrot Flowers

-- Preheat your oven to its’ lowest setting – around 52 degrees celsius (125 degrees fahrenheit).
+- Preheat your oven to its’ lowest setting - around 125 degrees Fahrenheit (52 degrees celsius).
 If your oven doesn’t go quite that low, as ours does not, slightly prop open your oven’s door with a kitchen towel for the duration of baking.

-- Slice rounds of carrot and parsnip very thin, about 1 ½ millimeters (1/16 inch).
+- Slice rounds of fresh carrots and parsnips very thin, about 1 ½ millimeters (1/16 inch).
 We used the widest tubers we could find to help account for shrinkage in the oven.
 Even still, our carrots flowers were teeny-tiny, about the size of a dime.

 - Dip the sliced roots in a boiling water bath for one minute before plunging them into ice water.
 This boiling and chilling process, called “blanching and shocking”, will help to preserve the color of your vegetables, particularly the carrots, during dehydration.
 Dry your sliced carrots and parsnips between two clean dish towels.